-For those planning to settle to Canada, and more precisely the province of New Brunswick, the New Brunswick Provincial Nominee Program might be the best Canadian immigration choice.
+For those planning to settle to Canada, and more precisely, in the province of New Brunswick, the New Brunswick Provincial Nominee Program might be one of the best Canadian immigration choices.
 The New Brunswick PNP is an economic-based platform that recommends foreign nationals as either competent business people, or experienced workers as defined by Canadian migration law.
 A qualified Canada immigration lawyer from our firm can provide detailed information about your options.

 NEW BRUNSWICK PROVINCIAL NOMINEE PROGRAM CATEGORIES

 There are three existing groups under the New Brunswick PNP:

 - Skillful Worker Candidates with Family Support Category

 - Skilled Worker Candidates with Employer Support Category

 - Business Candidate Category

 I. SKILLFUL WORKER CANDIDATES WITH FAMILY SUPPORT CATEGORY